John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/README.md

 I have figured out how to make that recipe work with R 4.X on Windows.
 See:

-    Using MRO files with R ver 4.X, Windows OS only.md
+    Using MRO or MKL files with R ver 4.X under Windows OS.md

-but it doesn't work for Linux.
+Update: Now that the MRO files are older, I have registered with Intel, and I am now using their newer files.

-However, following something like:
+For Linux, following something similar to:

 https://software.intel.com/content/www/us/en/develop/articles/quick-linking-intel-mkl-blas-lapack-to-r.html